Presented to the Fortieth (1973) General Assembly of the Orthodox Presbyterian Church

 As Jesus explains it, the Sabbath was never meant to be a bondage upon man (so that he was made for it), but a blessing to him (it was made for him).
 The Sabbath was made for man, for Adam, for all men in all ages.
 As the Son of man, seed of the woman, the Second Adam, Christ is Lord of the Sabbath.
 Having declared its true purpose for his people, he continues to exercise lordship over it for the sake of his people until his return on the clouds in glory.

-Luke 4:15-28 (Mark 6:2-6; cf. Matthew 13:54; John 6:59).
-Not only by verbal instruction, but by his own example did Jesus expound on the Sabbath.
-It was "his custom" to be present in the synagog on that day (verse 16).
-It was the custom also for a synagog to have one man read the Scripture and perhaps explain it to the assembled congregation.
-This Jesus also did (verse 15).
+Luke 4:15–28 (Mark 6:2–6; cf. Matt.
+13:54; John 6:59).
+Not only by verbal instruction but by his own example did Jesus expound on the Sabbath.
+It was “his custom” to be present in the synagogue on that day (v.
+16).
+It was the custom also for a synagogue to have one man read the Scripture and perhaps explain it to the assembled congregation.
+This Jesus also did (v.
+15).

-By his example, Jesus shows the Sabbath to be a day for public assembling for worship and edification (cf. Leviticus 23:3).
+By his example, Jesus shows the Sabbath to be a day for public assembling for worship and edification (cf. Lev.
+23:3).

 Apparently the name for the seventh day had come to be used for the whole seven-day period.
 This suggests that for Jesus himself, for the Gospel writers, and for Paul, all of whom use the idiom, the Sabbath institution was seen not simply as designating one day for sanctified use, but as establishing the weekly cycle itself.
 Thus, it is the concept of the once-a-week Sabbath that is the heart of the Fourth Commandment, a “one day in seven” that governs man’s life.

-John 5:1-18.
-When the Jews persecuted Jesus because he had healed a sick man on the Sabbath, he replied: "My Father is working still, and I am working" (verse 17).
-This rather cryptic saying has been explained in terms of God's providential care over the creation which never ceases.
+John 5:1–18.
+When the Jews persecuted Jesus because he had healed a sick man on the Sabbath, he replied: “My Father is working still, and I am working” (v.
+17).
+This rather cryptic saying has been explained in terms of God’s providential care over the creation, which never ceases.

 Jesus taught, therefore, that the Sabbath was a day in which both Father and Son were active to raise up a living people.
 As the Father had been always doing such work, so the Son continues in the same saving endeavor.